NashatAlzaatreh/reading-notes/code201/class-03.md

 ## ***Decisions and Loops**
 ### SWITCH STATEMENTS
-#### A switch statement starts with a variable called the switch value.
+#### switch statement starts with a variable called the switch value.
 Each case indicates a possible value for this variable and the code that should run if the variable matches that value.